Radcliffe Research Partnerships

 Some students have made significant contributions to a project and are later listed as co-authors on articles or are thanked in book prefaces.
 This is not a given but is dependent on the level of contributions to the work.

 The number of hours that you work on a weekly basis depends on a discussion that you and your Radcliffe fellow have.
-Additionally, we encourage you to make sure you keep your fellow informed of the times you may be less available, for example during mid-terms, finals, or spring break.
-You will have the opportunity during the application process and after hiring to discuss work assignments, the number of weekly hours that you both agree on, your availability during the term, and how best to contact one another.
-The maximum number of hours you can work is 20 per week.
+Additionally, we encourage you to make sure you keep your fellow informed of the times you may be less available, for example, during mid-terms, finals, or spring break.
+If you cannot commit to the minimum weekly number of hours that the supervising fellow states during the interview, then perhaps this program is not for you.
+You will have the opportunity during the application process and after hiring to discuss and agree on work assignments, number of hours, your availability during the term, and how best to contact one another.
+The maximum number of hours you can work is 20 hours per week across all Harvard University offices.

 Yes.
 Every year some first-year students apply and are hired.
 Seniors who are writing a thesis and wish to participate in this program should give the Radcliffe fellow a realistic forecast of their availability leading up to their thesis submission deadline.